bengfarrell/midi-strummer/README.md

-# MIDI Strummer
+# Strumboli

-A Python implementation of the MIDI Strummer application for processing tablet input and generating MIDI output.
+A Python application for processing tablet input and generating MIDI output.

 ## Quick Start